algorithmiaio/dev-center/_pages/clients/scala.md

 This guide covered installing Algorithmia via a POM file, uploading and downloading data to and from a user created data collection, checking if a file exists using the Data API, calling an algorithm, and handling errors.

-For more information on the methods available using the Data API in Scala check out the [Data API](http://docs.algorithmia.com/?scala#data-api-specification) documentation or go to the [Scala Client Docs](https://github.com/algorithmiaio/algorithmia-scala) for examples of executing common tasks with Algorithmia.
-For all available methods and versions go to the [Algorithmia Scala Language Docs](https://www.javadoc.io/doc/com.algorithmia/algorithmia-scala_2.11/0.9.4).
+For more information on the methods available using the Data API in Scala check out the [Data API](http://docs.algorithmia.com/?scala#data-api-specification) documentation or go to the [Scala Client Source Code](https://github.com/algorithmiaio/algorithmia-scala) for examples of executing common tasks with Algorithmia.
+For all available methods and versions go to the [Algorithmia Scala Client API Docs](https://www.javadoc.io/doc/com.algorithmia/algorithmia-scala_2.11).

 For convenience, here is the whole script available to run: